 - 1. Timing - a.
 Times are in hours, minutes, and seconds. - b.
 Official time is Coordinated Universal Time (UTC).
-UTC is available from the National Institute of Standards and Technology (NIST) on radio station WWV, radio station CHU of the National Research Council of Canada, and other sources.
-(WWV time is available by radio, or by telephone at 303-499-7111; CHU time is available by radio, or by telephone at 613-745-1576; NIST time is also available at www.time.gov.) - c.
+UTC is available from the U.S. National Institute of Standards and Technology (NIST) on radio station WWV, radio station CHU of the National Research Council of Canada, and other sources.
+(WWV time is available by radio at 5, 10, 15, and 20 MHz, or by telephone at 303-499-7111; CHU time is available by radio at 3.33, 7.85, and 14.67 MHz, or by telephone at 613-745-1576; NIST time is also available at www.time.gov.
+There may be a delay of up to 0.7 seconds when accessing these numbers from a cellular telephone.)
+We intend to have an audible WWV radio signal and a digital clock set to WWV at the start location each day to allow contestants to synchronize their clocks. - c.
 Time Zones: The time of the time zone at the start of each Stage is used for scoring throughout that Stage, regardless of time zone changes (don't forget, however, to reset your time before the next Stage start if the time zone changes).
 Time zone information will be given in an Event Supplement and in the Course Instructions. - d.
 Times recorded at Timing Checkpoints are resolved to the nearest second.